-Master in Public Health: track in Sexual and Reproductive Health and RightsApply online now
+Master of Public Health: track in Sexual and Reproductive Health and RightsApply online now

 This course is targeted at those who aspire to management positions in the public health.
 The MPH Track in Sexual and Reproductive Health and Rights is specifically for those who wish to work in SRHR focus domains which may include HIV and AIDS.

-The MPH is accredited by the Netherlands-Flemish Accreditation Organisation (NVAO).
+The MPH is organised by the Royal Tropical Institute (KIT) and the Vrije Universiteit Amsterdam (VU) and is accredited by the Netherlands-Flemish Accreditation Organisation (NVAO).